 Now we move onto post-workout nutrition, which includes any food that you eat in the hour or so after the workout is completed.

-So what should you eat for post workout nutrition?
+What should you eat for post workout nutrition?
 Here you want to think rapid digestion.
 The faster those nutrients can get into your blood stream, the better.
 For this reason, most people opt for a whey isolate protein powder, which has been formulated to be very quickly digesting in the body.
 If you cannot use protein powder for whatever reason, then an alternate option would be egg whites or white fish, both of which tend to digest a little more quickly.

 For the carbohydrate side of things, choose faster acting carbs here as well.
 A banana is perfect as it contains the simple sugars that will move into the blood stream shortly upon eating it.
 Alternatively, you can also choose foods like white potatoes, white rice, or even a half (or whole) bagel here.
 While you wouldn’t eat these white foods at other points during the day, right after a workout they can actually be beneficial.